Pregnancy is a time when you need to take extra care of yourself to ensure you and your baby remain healthy.

 Further information on why pregnant women should receive the flu vaccine is available in the Vaccinate against the flu.
 Protect your baby too brochure and the What expectant mothers need to know fact sheet.

-The influenza vaccine is free for pregnant women through the National Immunisation Program.
+The influenza vaccine is provided at no cost for pregnant women through the National Immunisation Program.
 If you’re pregnant, speak to your doctor, nurse, or midwife today.

 Influenza immunisation is part of good pregnancy care and is free for pregnant women through the National Immunisation Program.
 If you’re pregnant, speak to your doctor, nurse, or midwife today.